Democrats erupt in laughter after Greene calls for decorum in House

 After a roughly 15-second pause, Greene called for decorum in the chamber.

-“The members are reminded to abide by decorum in the House,” she said.
+“The members are reminded to abide by decorum of the House,” she said.

 Democrats in the chamber then erupted in laughter.
 Some members — including Reps.
 Alexandria Ocasio-Cortez (D-N.Y.) and Cori Bush (D-Mo.) — stood from their seats and started shouting.